Dundee: Literature

 Dundee has a strong literary heritage, with several authors having been born, lived or studied in the city.
 These include A. L. Kennedy, Rosamunde Pilcher, Kate Atkinson, Thomas Dick, Mary Shelley, Mick McCluskey, John Burnside and Neil Forsyth.
 The Dundee International Book Prize is a biennial competition open to new authors, offering a prize of £10,000 and publication by Polygon Books.
 Past winners have included: Andrew Murray Scott, Claire-Marie Watson and Malcolm Archibald.
 William McGonagall, regularly cited as the "world's worst poet", worked and wrote in the city, often giving performances of his work in pubs and bars.
 Many of his poems are about the city and events therein, such as his work The Tay Bridge Disaster.

 Dundee's poetic heritage is represented by the 2013 poetry anthology Whaleback City edited by W. N. Herbert and Andy Jackson (Dundee University Press) containing poems by McGonagall, Don Paterson, Douglas Dunn, John Burnside and many others.
 City of Recovery Press was founded in Dundee, and has become a controversial figure in documenting the darker side of the city.

 Cinema

 The Dundee Mountain Film Festival (DMFF), held in the last weekend of November, presents the best presenters and films of the year in mountaineering, mountain culture and adventure sport, along with an art and trade exhibition.
 DMFF is also one of the members of International Alliance for Mountain Film (IAMF) among other important international mountain film festivals.

 Dundee Contemporary Arts hosts an annual horror film festival called Dundead, which started in 2011.
+It also hosts the Discovery Film Festival, an international film festival targeted for young audiences.

 The city also has two Multiplex cinemas, Odeon and Cineworld.